citoverse/cito/cran-comments.md

 # Version 1.0.2
+## cito submission 5 2023/06/10
+Dear CRAN Team,

+I apologize for the inconvenience (several submission attempts), but it seems that that something went wrong with my last attempt?

+All issues were addressed.

+Best,
+Maximilian Pichler

 ## cito submission 5 2023/01/10
 Issue:
 Unfortunately, the manual cannot be built on the CRAN ,aster with its